-When writers with ADHD find me, their biggest problem is usually that they wish they were more productive.
+When writers with ADHD reach out to me as an ADHD writer coach, their biggest problem is usually that they wish they were more productive.
 No matter what specific challenges they might experience, they feel that they should be writing better, faster, and harder.
 And actually, there’s not much variance in the problems they experience either.
 They have ADHD after all, which means that they struggle with their attention span, time management, focus and task switching.
 In their search for solutions, almost every one of these writers has already found the Pomodoro Technique.
-And that is why I am often asked: Does the Pomodoro Technique work for ADHD writers?
+And that is why I am often asked: Does the Pomodoro Technique work for ADHD writers?Â

 Have you been wondering the same?
 Keep reading this blog post, in which I take you step-by-step through my answer.